Ginfung/sway/README.md

 * Create the initial candidate pool.
 * Use SWAY

-In the following example, we create our own problem and use SWAY to search for optimum.
+In the following example, we create our own problem `Networking` with 4-dimension objectives `QoS` and use SWAY to search for optimum.